-Keto spinach balls are a tasty gluten free keto appetizer and a healthy, satisfying snack.
+Keto spinach balls are a tasty gluten-free appetizer and a healthy, satisfying snack.
 Ready from scratch in just 30 minutes, these crispy little balls are packed with flavor and goodness.
 Delicious hot or cold.

 They are fluffy on the inside and crispy on the outside!

 I like to whip up a batch and store in a Tupperware in the fridge and nibble over a few days.
-Though with the kids in the house and a hungry husband, it’s rare they make it through the day.
+Though with the kids in the house and a hungry husband, leftovers are scarce!

 Spinach balls taste so good and at just 0.5g net carbs per ball you can have 3 as a snack at just 1.5g net carbs.